 Despite these stats, there are things women can do to increase their chances of getting a pay increase.
-In today’s “Financially Savvy Female” column, we chat with Ashley Stahl, career expert at SoFi, about how women can build their confidence to ask for a raise — and actually get one when they ask.
+In this “Financially Savvy Female” column, we chat with Ashley Stahl, career expert at SoFi, about how women can build their confidence to ask for a raise — and actually get one when they ask.

 Many women are apprehensive about asking for raises.
 What steps can they take to build up confidence before approaching their manager about getting a raise?